Go Back

 I've Lost My Betting Slip - What Should I Do?

-If you still can’t find it, the next step is to contact the betting shop where the bet was placed.
-Many bookmakers keep records of transactions, and depending on their policies, they may be able to retrieve a copy or confirm your bet if you can provide enough detail.
+If the slip still cannot be located, contact the betting shop where you placed the wager.
+Many bookmakers keep transaction records and, depending on their policies, may be able to identify your bet if you provide accurate details.
+In some cases, they may confirm the wager or issue a duplicate reference.

 **The information provided in this blog is intended for educational purposes and should not be construed as betting advice or a guarantee of success.
 Always gamble responsibly.